Shoop123/berenet/README.md

 ```
 And voilà, you're good to go, just test it by running
 ```
-from berenet import BereNet
-from berecurrenet import BerecurreNet
+from berenet import BereNet, BerecurreNet
 ```

 #### The More Annoying Way